decentraland/core-components/README.md

 ### Slack Component (`@dcl/slack-component`)

-A component for sending messages to Slack using webhooks or bot tokens.
+A component for sending messages to Slack using bot tokens.

 **Features:**

-- Send messages to Slack using webhooks or bot tokens
+- Send messages to Slack using bot tokens
 - Support for simple and complex messages (blocks, attachments)
 - Error handling and logging
 - Flexible channel and message options configuration